-TBD.
+Therefore, the solution described in clause 5.11.4 is a feasible solution for Orchestrating AI/ML inference.

 5.12 Coordination between the AI/ML capabilities

 5.12.1 Description

 For AI/ML in 5GC or RAN, the AI/ML capabilities in 5GC or RAN may be needed to coordinate and possibly other aspects in order to improve the overall performance.